Robinterra/armlibrary/README.md

-# Include library for Atmega family
+# Include library for ARM-Cortex-M family
-This is a Specialliy Project for Atmega family.
+This is a Specialliy Project for ARM-Cortex-M family.
 You can include it to your Yama Project.
-I will test it only on Atmega328p.
+Currently only testet on STM32F303 ... next i will test it on STM32F401